wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 Further configuration
 =====================

-This seccion will provide extra information abouut the default installation configuration and how to customize it.
+This section provides additional information to the default installation configuration and how to customize it.

 Elasticsearch configuration
 ---------------------------

-In both the All-in-One installation and Single-node installation guide the IP ``0.0.0.0`` is used as ``network.host``.
+In both the All-in-One installation guide and Elasticsearch single-node cluster installation guide the IP ``0.0.0.0`` is used as ``network.host``.
 This is an acceptable value that binds all the available IPs on the machine.
-This configuration may not be suitable for all enviroments, since the Elasticsearch installation will be accesible from all the machine's IPs, that is why it is recommended to modify this value and bind the ``network.host`` to the desired IP.
+This configuration may not be suitable for all environments since the Elasticsearch installation will be accessible from all the machine's IPs, that is why it is recommended to modify this value and bind the ``network.host`` to the desired IP.

 Certificates Deployment
 -----------------------

 In the installation guide, the `Search Guard's offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool/>`_ has been used, but any other certificates creation method can be used.

 Open Distro for Elasticsearch requires three kinds of certificates:

 - ``root-ca``: This certificate is the one incharged of signing the rest of the certificates.